isHuman by lemma.id

 What lemma.id is not

-It's worth being clear about where lemma.id fits.
-It sits between your login, your fraud detection, and identity verification.
+It sits between login, fraud detection, and identity verification.
 It doesn't replace any of them.

 Not bot detection

-Finding suspicious behavior is your fraud stack's job. lemma.id's job is making the ban stick once you've decided.
+Finding suspicious behavior is your fraud stack's job. lemma.id makes the ban stick once you've decided.

 Not a global identity

-Every site gets its own PPID for each user.
-There is no shared identifier that follows people across the web.
+Every site gets its own PPID.
+No shared identifier follows people across the web.

 Not an identity store you run

 Your servers hold a verdict and a PPID.
-No ID documents, no names, no dates of birth.
+No ID documents, names, or dates of birth.

 Add isHuman to your site

-The next time you ban someone, make it the last time you have to.
-The integration is a script tag and a backend check.
+The next time you ban someone, make it stick.
+A script tag and a backend check.

 Add to Your Site Watch Demo